K.J. Wright on NFL future: ‘If it’s not in Seattle, then I’ll be all good’

 Backup linebacker spots are also expected to play on just about every special team, one reason those roles are usually reserved for younger players.

-Coach Pete Carroll said in May of Wright that “I’ve already talked to him about stuff for the future and all that’’ a comment that it was confirmed was in reference to Wright working with the team down the road in non-playing roles and not about playing in 2022.
+Coach Pete Carroll said in May of Wright that “I’ve already talked to him about stuff for the future and all that,” a comment that it was confirmed was in reference to Wright working with the team down the road in non-playing roles and not about playing in 2022.

 Wright signed with the Raiders last year after his contract with the Seahawks ran out and he became a free agent.
 Wright didn’t sign until August due to a slow-developing market.